The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 When you pretend outcomes are mostly programmable by broad environmental spending, you build systems that (1) overpromise, (2) underdeliver, and (3) blame people for limits that were never politically negotiable in the first place.

-Biology doesn’t take bribes, and reality doesn’t bend to noble lies.
+Biology doesn’t take bribes, and reality won’t bend to woke lies.